maRce10/marce10.github.com/_posts/2018-02-22-Simulating_animal_vocalizations.md

 1. The amount of modulation
 1. The duration of sub-units and silences in between

-A "song" with 5 sub-units, a frequency of 5 kHz and only the fundamental frequency can be simulated as follows:
+The following code simulates a "song" with 5 sub-units, with a starting frequency of 5 kHz and a single harmonic (fundamental):

 {% highlight r %}